Simanta-Developer/shrinksuite/README.md

 ![Chrome Extension](https://img.shields.io/badge/Chrome-Extension-green)
 ![MIT License](https://img.shields.io/badge/License-MIT-yellow)

-**Note:** The extension is currently under review.
-It will be available for use once the review process is complete.
-Apologies for any inconvenience caused.
-Thank you for your patience!

 ## ✨ Features

 - **🖼️ Image Compression**: Compress JPEG, PNG, and other image formats with adjustable quality